This is a complete guide to start using the most popular open source test management tool – TestLink.

 This section clearly explains how to create a build:

-Step-1: Click on “Builds/Releases” as shown in figure.
+Step-1: Click on “Builds/Releases” as shown in the figure.

 Step-2: Click on “create” button.

 Step-3: Enter the details about the build as shown in below figure and click on “Create” button.

 Testsuite is a collection of test cases that may be validating/testing same component.
 This section clearly explains how to create a test suite.
 Follow the below steps one by one to create a Testsuite.